gini/gini-mobile-ios/CaptureSDK/GiniCaptureSDK/Documentation/source/Integration.md

 **Note**: Starting from Gini Capture SDK version 1.0.6 certificate pinning requires **iOS 12**.

 > ⚠️  **Important**
 > - The document metadata for the upload process is intended to be used for reporting.
+You can find out more about it in the [Gini Bank API](https://pay-api.gini.net/documentation) documentation.
 > - The multipage is supported only by the `.default` api.

 #### Retrieve the Analyzed Document